-Marcia Kleberg's answer to part (a) is the best, but we thought the rest of her paper was unnecessarily long and complicated.
+Marcia Kleberg's answer to part (a) is the best, but we thought the rest of her paper was unnecesssarily long and complicated.
 We didn't understand Bill Petersen's reasoning in (a), but he did a good job on parts (b) and (c).
 So we put together Marcia's (a) and Bill's (b)-(c).
 We think the result is better than any of the solutions inherited from previous classes!

-The other two papers we received both made a major mistake in part (c). . . .
-[Explain what they did wrong.]
+The other two papers we received both made a major mistake in part (c). ...
+[Explain what they did wrong.
+In the long run, this will be the most valuable part of the report.]

-For real examples, see the reports on the Fall '96 web page (and try to do better, of course).
+For real examples, see the reports on the Web pages from previous semesters (and try to do better, of course).